 These also seemed to go in OK.
 Even being careful, things can happen.
 These are internal screws, so there was not too much to worry about:

-For an engineering project like this model, I am surprised they could screw up the identification of the Oil Filter.
+For an engineering project like this model, I am surprised they could screw up the identification of the oil filter.
 The screw breaking off though, which others have experienced, is less than satisfactory.
 Thankfully, this is a part we will never see.
-As for the materials, the two Engine Sides and the Engine Back are metal, but the rest of the parts are plastic.

 Issue 19 – Engine: Upper Engine Casing, Water Pump/Pipes, Auxiliary Air Pipe